 Hemivertebrae is a condition characterized by wedge-shaped spinal vertebrae that can cause curvatures in the spine.
 It is a condition that the English Bulldog is born with and that can cause damage to the spinal cord and disability.

+A puppy that appears to have no tail at all might be more likely to suffer as a result of this issue.
 X-rays can detect puppy spinal abnormalities.
 Early diagnosis can help to prevent further damage, exacerbated by exercise or weight gain.

 How Long Do English Bulldogs Live?: With Other General Factors